Core types

 bool | true or false | 8 bits / 1 byte |

-is a boolean value that can be either set to true
+A bool is a boolean value that can be either set to true or false.

 Void